 Lauren is currently the Middle School Technology Integrator at a New York City independent school.
 After earning her bachelor's degree in Elementary Education and Integrated Science from the University of Michigan-Ann Arbor, Lauren was a third and fourth grade teacher in Maryland.
 In June 2017, Lauren received an M.S.Ed in Learning Sciences and Technologies from the University of Pennsylvania.

 I am currently pursuing a Masters in Occupational Therapy.
 I am interested in working as a Pediatric OT investigating sensory processing disorders.
-I am grateful for my experience as a freshman and peer mentor in WISE-RP because it exposed me to different avenues within science, and allowed me to meet inspiring people.
+I am grateful for my experience as a first year and peer mentor in WISE-RP because it exposed me to different avenues within science, and allowed me to meet inspiring people.

 After finishing my second year pharmacy residency program specializing in Ambulatory Care in June 2017, I accepted a position with Mercy Health in Toledo, Ohio.
 I am currently a Clinical Pharmacy Specialist with a focus on population health.
 In addition to my new role, I am studying for the Board Certification in Ambulatory Care Pharmacy (BCACP) exam and plan to start precepting final year pharmacy students and pharmacy residents in 2018.